sjentsch/lsjDocs/Ch07/Ch07_Probability_7.rst

 devoted entirely to probability theory.
 Even the “simpler” task of documenting standard probability distributions is a big topic.
-I’ve described five standard probability distributions in this chapter, but sitting on my bookshelf I have a 45-chapter book called “Statistical Distributions” (`Evans, 2000
+I’ve described five standard probability distributions in this chapter, but sitting on my bookshelf I have a 47-chapter book called “Statistical Distributions” (:ref:`Forbes et al., 2011
-<../Other/References.html#evans-2000>`__\ ) that lists a *lot* more than that.
+<Forbes_2011>`) that lists a *lot* more than that.
+Fortunately for you, very
-Fortunately for you, very little of this is necessary.
+little of this is necessary.
 You’re unlikely to need to know dozens of statistical distributions when you go out and do real world data analysis, and you definitely won’t need them for this book, but it never hurts to know that there’s other possibilities out there.

 Picking up on that last point, there’s a sense in which this whole chapter is something of a digression.
 Many undergraduate psychology classes on statistics